Extended Producer Responsibility (EPR) is now in place and obligated businesses must begin preparing for the first EPR data submission now.

 The EPR system is designed to incentivise certain members of the supply chain to use easy to recycle materials for their packaging by making obligated companies responsible for the full net cost of the collection and recycling of the packaging waste they place onto UK markets.

-What is Extended Producer Responsibility?
+What is Packaging Extended Producer Responsibility?

 It is the principle that the direct cost of specific packaging recycling should be met by the those placing the packaging onto the UK market.
 Transferring the responsibility from the taxpayer and placing it onto brand owners and producers.

 EPR will fund the collection, treatment and sorting costs of packaging waste through direct payments from producers.
 Alongside this, producers and importers will still fund the actual recycling of their packaging waste through the purchasing of Packaging Recovery Notes (PRNs).

-When is EPR taking place?
+When is the UK Packaging EPR taking place?

 - Fibre-based composites

 By Q3 of 2025 obligated Producer’s will be required to gather more granular packaging data in the modulated categories, such as polymer type and packaging format.